yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 {% endhighlight %}

-(!)
-You may find the different Processing Unit libraries under the `target` folder of each Processing Unit.
+{% exclamation %} You may find the different Processing Unit libraries under the `target` folder of each Processing Unit.

 Once the different processing will be deployed you should have the following displayed as part of the GS-UI:
 {indent}!GRA:Screens^mule_deploy.jpg!{indent}